jonasbn/til/bash/getting_process_id_of_child_process.md

 exit 0
 ```

-Do note that the scope of the `$!` has to be watched closely, since forking more that one child results on more than one proces-id, yes it sounds logical, but can be _confusing_ and not quite obvious, when you are experimenting.
+Do note that the scope of the `$!` has to be watched closely, since forking more that one child results on more than one process-id, yes it sounds logical, but can be _confusing_ and not quite obvious, when you are experimenting.

 ## References